azahin/oneBitPenguin/DesignDocument.md

 Greg can now go fast.
 ```

+sidenote: change this to a tanka style poem. because it's fun

 ## Concept

 This is a racing game where you race to get the shortest time in different stages.
 The player is a `-.-` face penguin which can be controlled to go fast.
 The goal of this game is to learn more about shading and map making.